Use

 This section provides information about the ways in which Australians use methamphetamine.
 It addresses how much and how often Australians use methamphetamine, the most common types used, and methods and locations of use.

-The primary source of data used in this section is the 2019 National Drug Strategy Household Survey (NDSHS) (Australian Institute of Health and Welfare, 2020).
+The primary source of data used in this section is the 2022-23 National Drug Strategy Household Survey (NDSHS) (Australian Institute of Health and Welfare, 2024).
 The NDSHS is a triennial general population survey of Australians' awareness, attitudes, and behaviours relating to alcohol and other drug use.
 It is the best data source available to provide a national population demographic profile of Australians’ methamphetamine use behaviours.

-What proportion of Australians have used meth/amphetamine?
+What proportion of Australians have used methamphetamine/amphetamine?

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey.
+2022-23 National Drug Strategy Household Survey

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey.
+2022-23 National Drug Strategy Household Survey.

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey.
+2022-23 National Drug Strategy Household Survey (NCETA secondary analysis, 2024).

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.